Groom’s Sherwani Chains Guide: Elegant Accessories to Enhance Wedding Attire

 Sherwanis have long been associated with royal attire in regions such as India, Pakistan, and parts of South Asia.
 Over time, accessories like brooches, pocket squares, turbans, and sherwani chains evolved to enhance the overall look of the outfit.

 These accessories serve primarily decorative purposes but also carry cultural significance.
 Historically, chains were inspired by royal ornaments worn by kings and noble figures in Mughal and Rajput courts.
-Today, they are widely used in wedding fashion and formal cultural events.

 • Single-chain designs attached to a brooch